-Table 6.28: Return codes of the SilhouetteMatch module services
+Table 6.29: Return codes of the SilhouetteMatch module services

 Code Description 0 Success -1 An invalid argument was provided -3 An internal timeout occurred, e.g. during object detection -4 Data acquisition took longer than allowed -7 Data could not be read or written to persistent storage -8 Module is not in a state in which this service can be called.
 E.g. detect_object cannot be called if there is no base-plane calibration. -10 New element could not be added as the maximum storage capacity of regions of interest or templates has been exceeded -100 An internal error occurred -101 Detection of the base plane failed -102 The hand-eye calibration changed since the last base-plane calibration -104 Offset between the base plane normal and the camera's line of sight exceeds 10 degrees 10 The maximum storage capacity of regions of interest or templates has been reached 11 An existing element was overwritten 100 The requested load carrier was not detected in the scene 101 None of the detected grasps is reachable 102 The detected load carrier is empty 103 All detected grasps are in collision 107 The base plane was not transformed to the current camera pose, e.g. because no robot pose was provided during base-plane calibration 108 The template is deprecated.
+109 The plane for object detection does not fit to the load carrier, e.g. objects are below the load carrier floor.
 151 The object template has a continuous symmetry 999 Additional hints for application development